mhewett/go-example-server/README.md

-# godoc-based local server for Go examples
+# A godoc-based local server for Go examples

-This is the server component for [https://github.com/mhewett/sourcegraph-coding-examples](https://github.com/mhewett/sourcegraph-coding-examples).
+This is an example server component for the [https://github.com/mhewett/sourcegraph-coding-examples](https://github.com/mhewett/sourcegraph-coding-examples) extension.

 ## Prerequisites
 1. Install Go on your local machine.